You may be eligible to claim the costs of some or all medical treatments and services.

 - nursing, medical and medicine supplies (provided outside of hospital treatment)

-Your insurer will only pay expenses for approved treatment or services which are reasonably necessary, so you should seek the insurer’s approval for most treatments first.
+The insurer will only pay expenses for treatment or services which are reasonably necessary as a result of your injury, so you should seek the insurer’s approval for most treatments first.

-Refer Part B of to the guidelines for claiming workers compensation.
-It is very important to read the full details including the time frames for claiming expenses.
+Refer to Part B2 of the Guidelines for claiming workers compensation for full details including the time frames for claiming medical expenses.

 This includes treatment at public and private hospitals.